hertzmann/hertzmann.github.io/_posts/2023-08-07-SIGGRAPH-reminiscences.md

+---
+layout: page
+title: "Reminiscence: My first SIGGRAPHs"
+summary: My first few years at SIGGRAPH, and reflections on what it's like to attend the same conference for many years.
+author: AaronHertzmann
+---

 # Reminiscence: My first SIGGRAPHs

 _NOTE: This is a draft.
 I intend to keep editing, fixing broken links, and add photos after I get home from SIGGRAPH 2023.
 But I thought it might be nice to share while the conference is still underway._